pele6pele/auqaflow-single-page-site/README.md

-Prototype for water bottle company Aquaflow, created by React and it is full responsive on all mobile devices
+Prototype for water bottle company Aquaflow, created with React and it is full responsive on all mobile devices